 - Spouses, non-academic staff, and community members are not eligible to participate in writing groups.

 When can I join a writing group?

 - Anytime!
 Join at the beginning of any semester you’re here at UNC.
 There’s no limit on the number of semesters you can participate in writing groups.
 Some students participate in writing groups from their first semester of course work until they defend their dissertations.
 Some join for a while, take a break, and then rejoin in a subsequent semester.

 - Some groups work together for several semesters or even years!
 Groups are scheduled every semester according to the participants’ availability.

 How do I join a writing group?

-- Spring Writing Groups will begin meeting in January, 2021.
+- Spring Writing Groups will begin meeting in late January, 2021.

 What do students think?